What Does it Cost to Start the Scroll Sawing Hobby?

 Mini Drill Bit Chuck

 Along with the mini drill bits, you will need a chuck and appropriate collets to use the mini drill bits in your drill press.
 Normally a chuck will come with 2 or 3 collets.
-This may be something you want to verify when ordering.
+You may want to verify this when ordering.

 I recommend that you get 2 or even 3 of these chucks and have a different drill bit size on each one.
 This makes it so that you don’t have to change the bit every time you need a different size.